Irene-123/Agents/README.md

 # Conversational Agent Project

 This project implements a conversational agent using LangChain, Azure AI, and speech recognition capabilities.
-The agent can add tasks to a to-do list, show all tasks, and respond to user inputs.
+The agent can add tasks to a to-do list, show all tasks, query a database, and respond to user inputs about PC settings.

 ## Project Structure